Easy, Inexpensive DIY Fall Beauty Products

 You can’t go wrong smelling like a batch of baked goods during fall, but it’s nice to get down to earth with a woodsy fragrance.
 When I am in the mood to smell like the forests that are shedding their leaves, I make this lotion:

-1 cup of Shea or cocoa butter or beeswax (Shea is the cheapest)
+1 cup of cocoa or Shea butter or beeswax (Shea is the cheapest)

 A few tablespoons of coconut, olive, or almond oil